manonja/The-Engineer-Backend-Climb/README.md

 ## Approach

-Inspired by the [DiSSS](https://modelthinkers.com/mental-model/disss-learning) Learning Methodhology, this course is crafted with the guidance of a software engineer who spent 25 years building backend systems in the industry.
+Inspired by the [DiSSS](https://modelthinkers.com/mental-model/disss-learning) learning Methodhology, this course is crafted with the guidance of a software engineer who spent 25 years building backend systems in the industry.
 The goal is simple: take concepts that are usually hidden in dense textbooks or learned after years of trial and error, and break them down into practical, bite-sized lessons.
 We’ve drawn inspiration from legends like Andrew Tannenbaum, Donald Knuth, and Linus Torvalds—people who’ve shaped how software works—and adapted their wisdom to help you learn faster.

 This course is designed to meet you where you are and guide you to where you want to be—a confident senior backend engineer.